gouniverse/entitystore/README.md

 - GetFloat() (float64, error) - returns the value as float
 - GetString() string - returns the value as string
 - SetFloat(value float64) bool - saves a float value
-- Setint(value int64) bool - saves a int value
+- SetInt(value int64) bool - saves a int value
 - SetInterface(value interface{}) bool - serializes the interface to JSON string and saves it
 - SetString(value string) bool - saves a string value